Ph.D. Industrial Engineering – University at Buffalo

 M.S.
 Industrial Engineering – North Carolina State University

 B.S.
 Industrial Engineering – Rochester Institute of Technology

-Dr. Mozrall currently serves as Professor and Associate Dean in the Kate Gleason College.
+Dr. Mozrall currently serves as Interim Dean for the Saunders College of Business.
+She is also Professor and Associate Dean in the Kate Gleason College.
 She works closely with the Dean to set the strategic direction of the College and assist in achieving College-level goals, including diversifying the student body and faculty, supporting excellence in undergraduate and graduate education, creating an environment to foster research and support development activities through creating strong connections with employers and alumni.
 She has also been focused on College-level policy development, coordination of assessment activities at both the undergraduate- and graduate-level, undergraduate and graduate-level curriculum review, and enhancement of college-level student advising processes and student services to support retention efforts.